-CTFS conducts long-term, large-scale research on forests around the world to:
+CTFS-ForestGEO conducts long-term research on forests to:

 - Increase scientific understanding of forest ecosystems

-- Monitor the impacts of climate change
+- Monitor the impacts of global climate change

 - Build capacity in forest science

-Ecologists at the Smithsonian Tropical Research Institute established the first plot on Barro Colorado Island (BCI), Panama, in 1980.
-There they pioneered long-term tree-census techniques that scientists replicated throughout the tropics, creating a network of forest research plots that would eventually become the Center for Tropical Forest Science.
-Before 1980, scientists had never attempted to measure tropical forests so intensively and at such a broad scale.
+In 1980, ecologists at the Smithsonian Tropical Research Institute established the first forest plot on Barro Colorado Island (BCI), Panama.
+There, they pioneered long-term tree-census techniques that scientists replicated throughout the tropics, creating a network of tropical forest research plots that eventually became known as the Center for Tropical Forest Science (CTFS).
+Prior to the establishment of Barro Colorado Island, scientists had never attempted to measure tropical forests so intensively and at such a broad scale.